 Ulun Danu Beratan Temple

 This lovely 17th-century Indonesian Temple has a picturesque location in Bali beside Lake Beratan.
-Surrounded by mountains, Ulun Danu Beratan (or Bratan) Temple is one of Bali’s 9 directional temples and one of the most important Temples in Bali.
-The image of the Beratan temple can be found on the Indonesian Rp 50,000 note.
+Surrounded by mountains, Ulun Danu Beratan (or Bratan) Temple is another famous temple in Indonesia and one of Bali’s 9 directional temples.
+The image of the Beratan temple can be found on the Indonesian Rp 50,000 note and it’s one of the most important Temples in Bali.

 This lovely Hindu Temple is a shrine to Brahma, Vishnu and Shiva and the lake Goddess Dewi Danu.
 The compound consists of 5 Hindu temples and a Buddhist Stupa.